-At the end of the semester, you will turn in a portfolio that consists of edited/ final versions of your creative work; a collection previous drafts will also be turned in separately.
+At the end of the semester, you will turn in a printed-out portfolio that consists of edited/ final versions of your creative work; any previous drafts should be attached to the back of the final draft.
 It is crucial that all pieces be substantially revised from their earlier, workshopped drafts.
 The quality of your revisions will be a significant factor in your portfolio grade.